jackb1434/profile/README.md

 I'll be updating this project by adding new stuff I learn.

-Icons from social media icons from: https://www.flaticon.com/
+Icons for social media icons from: https://www.flaticon.com/